-- · The persona shows the strength of her love through hyperbole and spatial references to imply the scale of her feelings. - · Throughout the poem religious imagery is applied to demonstrate that her love is spiritual and unconditional like her love of God.
-It is beyond the physical. - The repetition of "I love thee," known as an anaphora, conveys the intensely personal and • direct nature of her feelings - there is utter conviction about how she feels.
+- The persona shows the strength of her love through hyperbole and spatial references to imply the scale of her feelings. - Throughout the poem religious imagery is applied to demonstrate that her love is ٠ spiritual and unconditional like her love of God.
+It is beyond the physical. - The repetition of "I love thee," known as an anaphora, conveys the intensely personal and direct nature of her feelings - there is utter conviction about how she feels.

-- Deep and lasting love that is unselfish

-- Faith and worship

-- Hope beyond death
+Good to compare with: Key Themes: Deep and lasting love that is unselfish The Soldier Faith and worship Cozy Apologia Hope beyond death A Wife in London

-- The Soldier

-- Cozy Apologia

-- A Wife in London

-- Valentine / She Walks in Beauty
+Valentine / She Walks in Beauty